gkjohnson/three-bvh-csg/README.md

   - Compute cached data if necessary (aync if possible)
   - Throw error if non uniform scale is used
   - Collect all intersecting triangles
+    - Use the geometry with fewest triangles to perform the intersction primarily and avoid unnecessary transforms?
   - Clip triangles and add the right triangles to the appropriate side
   - Use half edge structure to find separated structures on appropriate sides along with count and add them
     - Use block copies to make this fast